scaljeri/agario/README.md

 ## Facebook

-To automatically login into facebook create a file called `credentails.txt` which should have the following format/JSON
+To automatically login with your facebook account create a file called `credentails.txt` which should contain your credentials in JSON format

     {
         "username": "my-name@facebook.com",